git-account2020/cp-email/docs/video-notes.md

   - why doesn't chrome developer tools let me edit the my code
   - what is line-height;
   - Use table rows tr when wanting content to go down & use tables when wanting columns left-right.
 You get max control over items when using tables.
 Awesome!!!
+  - Why doesn't the text wrap in the advanced-table when in moble view
+  - why doesn't padding work on .advancted table
 ### Learned
 - Start a new row
   - tr>td>table